 I shall do so in English because (a) they don’t speak Dutch and (b) I am a bit of a showboater when it comes to my ability to speak and write in English.
-As there is tragically little demand for this or indeed any of my talents, I figured I’d best get a bit of practice in and educate the world at large while I’m at it.
+As there is tragically little demand for this or indeed any of my talents, I figured I’d get a bit of practice in and educate the world at large while I’m at it.

-In the Netherlands, you may or may not know, we tend to enjoy activities that are best done on a flat surface.
-Thus, we’re quite good at soccer and even better at iceskating.
+In the Netherlands, as you may or may not know, we tend to enjoy activities that are best done on a flat surface.
+Thus, we’re quite good at soccer and even better at ice skating.
 Downhill skiing we’re not so good at and I’m not sure but I suppose nobody is really all that good at uphill skiing.
-I’d love to receive any Youtube links you may have lying around of people who are.
+I’d love to receive any Youtube links you may have of people who are.

 In the 20th century there were only 15 races, as the ice on the entire track needs to be at least 15 centimetres thick before it can support the weight of hundreds of racers and thousands of onlookers.
 In 1985 the ice was so bad the race really should not have taken place, but the organisers were put under such pressure that they did indeed allow skaters to start.
-Sure enough, the race was ended prematurely, though another farmer called Evert van Benthem managed to get to the finish in 6 hours and 47 minutes.
-Most people need longer than that and it is not usual for people to take 10, 15 and even 20 hours to finish.
+Sure enough, the race was shut down prematurely, though another farmer called Evert van Benthem managed to get to the finish in 6 hours and 47 minutes.
+Most people need longer than that and it is not uncommon for people to take 10, 15 and even 20 hours to finish.

-They day of the race is magical.
+The day of the race is magical.
 Naturally, it’s all televised.
-Nowadays that is no big deal: any event that is even slightly more more substantial than a hobo bying a packet of gum is covered by at least 200 reporters and nearly as many helicopters.
-Still, in 1985 that was still unusual and I recall having the day off from school because nobody (not even teachers) would have shown up anyway: the entire country is watching the event, either on their sofa or from a fold-up chair along the 200 km track.
+Nowadays that is no big deal: any event that is even slightly more substantial than a hobo buying a packet of gum is covered by at least 200 reporters and nearly as many helicopters.
+Still, in 1985 that was still a technical tour de force and I recall having the day off from school because nobody (not even teachers) would have shown up anyway: the entire country was watching the event, either on their sofa or from a fold-up chair along the 200 km track.

-Anyway, any winter where there is enough ice to support even the smallest of malnourished ducklings, the Dutch will begin to speculate about the Elfstedentocht.
-It hardly ever happens that there is a long enough period with below zero temperatures to get the ice to grow thick enough.
+Anyway: any time there is enough ice to support even the smallest of malnourished ducklings, the Dutch will begin to speculate about the Elfstedentocht.
+Sadly, thanks to to global warming, these days it hardly ever happens that there is a long enough period with below zero temperatures to get the ice to grow thick enough.

-Probably another farmer…
+Probably another bloody farmer…